okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 The [OIN catalog](https://www.okta.com/integrations/) organizes integrations into [use case](#use-cases) categories.

 In the [OIN Wizard](/docs/guides/submit-oin-app/openidconnect/main/#oin-catalog-properties), you can select the following optional use cases for your integration: [Zero Trust](https://www.okta.com/integrations/?category=zero-trust), [Identity Verification](https://www.okta.com/integrations/?category=identity-verification), and [Identity Governance and Administration (IGA)](https://www.okta.com/integrations/?category=identity-governance-and-administration-iga).
-The following use cases are automatically assigned to your integration:
+The following use cases are automatically assigned to your integration based on supported features:

 * The [Single Sign-On](https://www.okta.com/integrations/?category=single-sign-on) use case is automatically applied to your integration if it supports the OIDC or SAML 2.0 SSO protocols.
 * The [Lifecycle Management](https://www.okta.com/integrations/?category=lifecycle-management) use case is automatically applied to your integration if it supports the SCIM 2.0 protocol for user lifecycle management.